• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Spaghetti Squash stuffed with Sausage, Tomatoes, Parsley and baked to perfection with Parmesan Cheese on top is a very nutritious and deliciously healthy meal that can be MADE AHEAD for the work week!
-Just like my Sausage Stuffed Acorn Squash!
+Sausage Stuffed Parmesan Spaghetti Squash is a very simple, yet nutritious and deliciously healthy meal that can be MADE AHEAD for the work week!
+Just like Sausage Stuffed Acorn Squash.
+Use loose chicken or turkey sausage.

 Spaghetti squash texture is something you will truly appreciate and enjoy once you are exposed to it!
 All you need to know how to do is shred the squash with a fork.